StudioCherno/Hazel-Docs/src/WorkingWithinHazel/RuntimeShipping.md

 By default, Hazel 2024.1 ships with this `WorkingDirectory` setting set to `"../Hazelnut"`, as seen above.
 This is useful during development, because it will use all required core engine resources straight from the repository you are working in, since these resources reside within the `Hazelnut` directory.

-You will almost certainly want to remove or change this setting if running a project other than Sandbox.
+You will almost certainly want to remove or change this setting when creating a build for use outside the Hazel solution in Visual Studio.

 ### Loading Your Project